deningsr/Spark_Data_Lake/README.md

-### Udacity Data Engineering NanoDegree Project 4: Data Lakes
+## Udacity Data Engineering NanoDegree Project 4: Data Lakes

+#### Rubric for this project can be found here: https://review.udacity.com/#!/rubrics/2502/view

 #### This project continues to follow the imaginary startup Sparkify as they scale their data infrastructure.
 #### They have reached such a high volume of data and have requested to migrate it to a Data Lake on AWS.